Aurelio Voltaire

-Aurelio Voltaire Hernández (born January 25, 1967), professionally known as Aurelio Voltaire or simply as Voltaire, is a Cuban-American musician, singer, and composer.
-His professional name is Voltaire, his given middle-name.
+Aurelio Voltaire Hernández (born January 25, 1967), professionally known as Aurelio Voltaire or simply Voltaire, is a Cuban-American musician, singer, composer, author, and animator.
+Known for his gothic style of dress and music, Voltaire is considered a leading figure in the dark cabaret music genre.
+He has released 13 studio albums, including Riding a Black Unicorn Down the Side of an Erupting Volcano While Drinking from a Chalice Filled with the Laughter of Small Children (2011), BiTrektual (2012), and Raised by Bats (2014).
+He has also created songs for the Cartoon Network animated series The Grim Adventures of Billy & Mandy (2001–2007), and will star as the vampire Duke in The Vampair Series (2026).

+In 1997, Voltaire wrote and illustrated the six-issue Sirius Entertainment comic book series Chi-Chian, and created a Flash animated webseries of the same name for the Sci-Fi Channel website.
+He also authored the graphic novel Oh My Goth!
+(2002), and has written such books as What Is Goth?
+(2004) and Paint It Black: A Guide to Gothic Homemaking (2005).
+The latter book led to a YouTube webseries titled Gothic Homemaking, in which Voltaire shares information related to gothic homemaking and decor.

 Name

 In the past, when asked about his real name, Voltaire avoided the question or implied that his real name is in fact Voltaire.

 Voltaire chose to use his middle name as his performance name because his namesake "saw through the hypocrisies of humanity and commented on them through satire.
 In essence, he was able to educate people about the world around them by making them laugh."

-According to the School of Visual Arts where he is employed as an instructor, Aurelio Voltaire's real name is Aurelio Voltaire Hernández.
-Voltaire attributes "Acoustic Guitar and Vocals" on Ooky Spooky to Aurelio Voltaire Hernández.
-Since then he has signed his name as Aurelio Voltaire, and is more open about it in public appearances.
+According to the School of Visual Arts where he was previously employed as an instructor, Aurelio Voltaire's real name is Aurelio Voltaire Hernández.

-His stage name is now "Aurelio Voltaire" for the following reason: "I got tired of there being other people releasing albums as Voltaire.
+Starting with his 2011 album, Riding a Black Unicorn..., Voltaire added his first name to his stage name, changing it to "Aurelio Voltaire" for the following reason: "I got tired of there being other people releasing albums as Voltaire.
 There's an indie band in Germany and some American guy who makes instrumental hip hop.
 Like, do these people not do a fuckin' Google search before naming their bands?
 Anyway, it was just easier to distinguish myself from them by using my first name."